Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 #6: The Air-Conditioned Barn-Style Dog House With Exterior Lighting

-Your golden is sprawled on the kitchen floor, panting, because it’s 95 degrees and she refuses to use her outdoor house.
-You get it — it’s basically a wooden oven out there.
+My golden is sprawled out on the kitchen floor, panting.
+It’s 95 degrees outside and she refuses to go in her outdoor dog house.
+Can you blame her?
+It’s like a wood oven outside.

 This setup fixes that completely.